My Account

 2. If you’re younger, consider delaying Social Security to get more income from your benefit.

 3. Do you need more income, such as getting a part-time job?
-Even if you’re already drawing Social Security, you can still earn a certain amount each year.
+Even if you’re already drawing Social Security, you can still earn a certain amount each year without penalty.
+Also consider working while you’re younger so you won’t have to resort to this later in retirement.

 4. Does your budget allow you to keep adding to your investment portfolio?